-Motion Isolation – The better a bed is at isolating motion, the less you’ll feel you partner’s movement’s throughout the night.
+Motion Isolation – The better a bed is at isolating motion, the less you’ll feel your partner’s movement’s throughout the night.
 No one wants to be jostled awake every time their partner gets up to get a glass of water or switch sleeping positions.

-Edge Support – A bed with solid edge support will allow you and your partner to spread out and get comfortable without feeling like you’re about to roll-off the side.
+Edge Support – A bed with solid edge support will allow you and your partner to spread out and get comfortable without feeling like you’re about to roll off the side.
 In other words, beds with good edge support provide more useful surface area for both partners.

 If, during the trial period, you decide you want to return the mattress, the process is very simple.
-All you have to do is contact the respective company’s customer support department and they’ll schedule for the mattress to be picked up from your home (typically for free).
-Once that happens, just provide proof (i.e. a pick up receipt) that the bed has indeed been removed from your home and the company will issue you a full refund.
+All you have to do is contact the respective company’s customer support department, and they’ll schedule for the mattress to be picked up from your home (typically for free).
+Once that happens, just provide proof (i.e., a pick-up receipt) that the bed has indeed been removed from your home, and the company will issue you a full refund.

 All in all, you can start to see why buying a bed online has become so popular.
 Would you rather test a bed in the confines of your own home for three months or for two minutes in a crowded retail store?
 I know which route I’d pick.

-Yes, don’t worry, online beds come with a warranty, just like beds you purchase in-store.
-The industry standard warranty is 10 years.
-Typically, this covers indentations (body impressions) greater than one inch, any physical flaws in the foam (crack or split) and any manufacturing defects related to the cover, among other things.
+Yes, don’t worry.
+Online beds come with a warranty, just like beds you purchase in-store.
+The industry-standard warranty is 10 years.
+Typically, this covers indentations (body impressions) greater than one inch, any physical flaws in the foam (crack or split), and any manufacturing defects related to the cover, among other things.

-Like with the trial period, some companies go above and beyond the industry standard warranty though.
+Like with the trial period, some companies go above and beyond the industry standard warranty, though.
 For example, Puffy offers a lifetime warranty on their mattresses.
 It’s always a good idea to read the full details about each bed’s warranty before purchasing though.

 Instead, if the mattress happens to get dirty or you have an accident, you should just spot clean the cover with a mild detergent and some water.
-Just simply sprinkle the dirty area with a little detergent and then proceed to gently the rub and blot the spot with a damp washcloth.
+Just simply sprinkle the dirty area with a little detergent and then proceed to gently rub and blot the spot with a damp washcloth.

 Hopefully, this Labor Day mattress guide has been helpful.
 Bottom line, this is one of the best times of the year to buy a new mattress.
 Chances are you can snag a big discount on some of the most popular mattresses on the market.

 However, with that said, it pays to do a little due diligence.
 Never blindly accept the marketing rhetoric these mattresses companies and retailers promote.
-Do a little bit of research on your own and figure out which beds best suit your particular sleeping habits and then from there determine just how good of a deal it truly is.
+Do a little bit of research on your own and figure out which beds best suit your particular sleeping habits, and then from there, determine just how good of a deal it truly is.